-From our farming customers via our agricultural merchanting division McCreath Simpson & Prentice, to our own malt production processes and the delivering of malt to the end user, we are committed to operating in an environmentally sustainable way, with the accreditations to officially acknowledge our efforts.
+With direct contact to barley growers via our agricultural merchanting division McCreath Simpson & Prentice, to our own malt production processes and the delivering of malt to the end user, we are committed to operating in the most environmentally friendly way from seed to bottle, with the accreditations to officially acknowledge our efforts.

-They also consider the positive relationships and impact the company has in the local communities around our two maltings in Berwick-upon-Tweed, Northumberland and Tivetshall St Margaret, Norfolk.
+We’re also proud of the positive relationships and impact the company has in the local communities around our two maltings in Berwick-upon-Tweed, Northumberland and Tivetshall St Margaret, Norfolk.

 Central to our sustainability objectives is the goal to become carbon neutral by 2030.

 In recent years, we have spent time baselining our carbon footprint by department – both in the malting and merchanting sides of the business – to get accurate data on carbon emissions throughout the company.